-In short, it'll cost you $$$, and while you can definitely live without the new attachment, you can count on it to give you a salon-quality finish from home—and fast.
+Because the attachment requires that you first own the hairdryer itself, this gadget will cost you $$$.
+And while you can definitely live without the new attachment, you can count on it to give you a salon-quality finish from home—and fast.

 Similar Products: Nothing compares

 There isn’t much like the Dyson Flyaway attachment in terms of design, but there are other hair tools out there that can create a beautiful smoothing effect—some without the hefty price tag.
-You can opt for a blowdry brush (like one of these) or even the brand’s Airwrap, which uses the same Coanda effect to style hair.
+You can opt for a blowdry brush (like one of these) or even the brand’s Airwrap, which uses the same Coanda effect to style hair, according to the brand.